 Essays by Igor Zabel Award Laureates, Grant Recipients, and Jury Members, 2008–2014

-Contributions by Edit András, Fouad Asfour, Keti Chukhrov, Karel Císař, Ekaterina Degot, Maja Fowkes and Reuben Fowkes, Alenka Gregorič, Daniel Grúň, Sabine Hänsgen, Tímea Junghaus, Klara Kemp-Welch, Miklavž Komelj, Lev Kreft and Aldo Milohnič, Kirill Medvedev, Piotr Piotrowski, Jelena Vesić, Raluca Voinea, What, How & for Whom / WHW.
+Contributors: Edit András, Fouad Asfour, Keti Chukhrov, Karel Císař, Ekaterina Degot, Maja Fowkes and Reuben Fowkes, Alenka Gregorič, Daniel Grúň, Sabine Hänsgen, Tímea Junghaus, Klara Kemp-Welch, Miklavž Komelj, Lev Kreft and Aldo Milohnić, Kirill Medvedev, Piotr Piotrowski, Jelena Vesić, Raluca Voinea, WHW /What, How & for Whom/

-All contributors have in common an affiliation with the Igor Zabel Award for Culture and Theory as Laureates, Grant Recipients, or Jury Members.
-Every two years since 2008, the Igor Zabel Association for Culture and Theory and the ERSTE Foundation have presented this Award.
-Named in honour of the distinguished Slovene curator, essayist, and art critic Igor Zabel (1958–2005), the award recognizes the achievements of curators, art historians, and art theorists whose work deepens our knowledge of visual art and culture in Central, Eastern, and South-eastern Europe.
+And all of them are either laureates or grant recipients of the prestigious Igor Zabel Award for Culture and Theory, or have served on the award jury.
+Named in honour of the distinguished Slovene curator and art historian Igor Zabel (1958–2005), the award honours the exceptional cultural achievements of those dedicated to deepening and broadening our knowledge of visual art and culture in Central, Eastern and South-eastern Europe.

 The book thus offers a collection of urgencies and agencies in art history, art writing, and art and cultural production from across this cultural and political geography.
 It is a survey of the pressing issues that stimulate these authors’ scholarly, curatorial, and cultural investments and so provides a referential, if fragmented and incomplete, picture of current conditions of art and culture in the region.